Approximability of deep computations: Introduction

+We utilize and adapt technology from topology, combinatorics, and model theory.
+However, we do not assume expertise in any of these fields.
+In fact, in this first paper of the series, the results that we import from these areas are classical: The main topological tool used to characterize effectively computable deep computations is Theorem~\ref{thm:Grothendieck}, which is an aggregation of several results of Grothendieck from the early 1950's~\cite{Grothendieck:1952}; the main combinatorial tool is Theorem~\ref{thm:DE-exist}, which is essentially a particular case of the classical Ellis-Numakura Lemma (see~\cite{Furstenberg:1981}); and the main ideas imported from model theory are the concept of \emph{space of types} (more precisely, under the view, pioneered by Krivine~\cite{Krivine:1976,Krivine-Maurey:1981}, of spaces of types as spaces of continuous real-valued functions, thus allowing us to connect spaces of types with topological function spaces), and crucially, Shelah's theory of stable theories~\cite{Shelah:1971,Shelah:1990}.

+In contrast, in the second paper of the series~\cite{DIMST}, in which we investigate computational complexity of deep computations, the topological, combinatorial, model-theoretic, and measure-theoretic tools are state-of-the-art.
+For instance, there, we utilize Todorčević's trichotomy for Rosenthal compacta~\cite{Todorcevic:1999} (of which the only known proof uses set-theoretic forcing in a crucial way), Shelah's concept of dependent and independent theories~\cite{Shelah:1971,Shelah:1990}, and the recent classification results in topological dynamics and topological entropy obtained by Glasner and Megrelishvili~\cite{Glasner-Megrelishvili:2022}.

+Nevertheless, in both papers, we have included the necessary topological preliminaries.
+The only prerequisite for both is undergraduate-level topology.

+In this paper, to ease the introduction of the main ideas, in Section~\ref{sec:count-many-feat} we present a self-contained abridged summary, for the special case when our computation structures are countable, of the more general results expounded in Sections~\ref{S:deep-comp}–\ref{sec:DI-computability}.

-We are grateful to Frank Tall for his constant guidance through the world of $C_p$-theory.
+We are grateful to Frank Tall for his generous guidance through the world of $C_p$-theory.

-Readers with experience in model theory will realize that the ideas presented here are strongly influenced by the work of C.~C.~Chang and H.~J.~Keisler on continuous model theory and model theory of real-valued structures~\cite{Chang-Keisler:1966, Keisler:2023} as well as the work of J.-L.~Krivine in Banach space theory~\cite{Krivine:1976,Krivine-Maurey:1981}.
-We owe a great debt of gratitude to these giants for allowing us to stand on their shoulders.
+Readers with experience in model theory or in Banach space geometry will realize that the ideas presented here are strongly influenced by the work of C.~C.~Chang and H.~J.~Keisler on continuous model theory and model theory of real-valued structures~\cite{Chang-Keisler:1966, Keisler:2023} as well as the work of J.-L.~Krivine in Banach space theory~\cite{Krivine:1976,Krivine-Maurey:1981}.
+We owe a great debt of gratitude to these giants --- we stand on their shoulders.